-Section 2.10.41 Sentencing Procedure
+Section 2.10.060 Sentencing Procedure

-- A. On a date set for sentencing, the defendant shall appear before the court and sentence shall be pronounced. - В. Pre-Sentence Investigation.
-The court may, in its discretion, order that a pre-sentence investigation report shall inquire into the characteristics, attitude, circumstances, needs, and potential of the defendant, his criminal and social history, circumstances of the offense and any other information pertinent to sentencing. - C. Availability to Defendant.
+On a date set for sentencing, the defendant shall appear before the court and sentence shall be pronounced.

+- A. Pre-Sentence Investigation.
+The court may, in its discretion, order that a pre-sentence investigation report shall inquire into the characteristics, attitude, circumstances, needs, and potential of the defendant, their criminal and social history, circumstances of the offense and any other information pertinent to sentencing. - 1.
+Availability to Defendant.
 A pre-sentence investigation, if ordered, shall be available to defendant and he shall have an opportunity to rebut the contents thereof and offer information in addition thereto prior to sentencing

-Section 2.10.42 Misdemeanor Sentencing Limitations
+Section 2.10.061 Misdemeanor Sentencing Limitations